marsp0/marsp0.github.io/articles/deflate-stream-parser.md

 |17|`1111`|`4`|
 |18|`10`|`2`|

 With the CL alphabet in place we can start parsing the lengths of the LL and D alphabets.
-The idea is to parse a bit and look it up in the tree, then repeat the same process until we reach a leaf node.
+We need to parse 260 lengths for the LL alphabet and then 7 lengths for the D alphabet.
+The idea is to parse a single bit and look it up in the tree, then repeat the same process until we reach a leaf node.

 The first code we parse is 18 (`10`).
 This code means we have to repeat `0` length X number of times.
-X is equal to 11 + 7bits (LSB order).
+X is equal to 11 + 7bit int (LSB order).
+The 7bit integer is 86(`1010110`) so the total number of repetitions is 97(11 + 86).
+This means that the first 97 entries in the LL alphabet have code length of 0.

 ```mermaid
 %%{init: { 'theme':'forest' } }%%